Germany investigates man on suspicion of spying for Turkey | DW | 01.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Police have a arrested a Turkish man in Düsseldorf possessing weapons and a list of supporters of a the Gulen movement, which the Turkish government has labeled "terrorists."
+Police have arrested a Turkish man in Düsseldorf possessing weapons and a list of supporters of the Gulen movement, which the Turkish government has labeled "terrorists."

 The suspect is thought to have been operating in cooperation with Turkey's MIT foreign intelligence agency (MIT headquarters in Istanbul pictured here)